 Exons are the preferential target for gene body methylation for most species (Feng et al., 2012), and methylation was enriched in exons in the oyster.
 However, there is also a relatively large amount of intronic methylation in oysters when compared to other invertebrate species.
 For example, DNA methylation occurs almost exclusively in exons in the honey bee A. mellifera (Lyko et al., 2010).
 Genome-wide methylation studies in other invertebrate species also report very low levels of intronic methylation relative to other genomic regions (e.g. Gao et al, 2012, Bonasio et al., 2012).
 Similarly, in plants, methylation is preferably targeted to exons; however it has been reported that in globally methylated mammalian genomes gene body methylation is not biased toward exons (Feng et al., 2012), although exon/intron boundaries can be marked by differences in DNA methylation (Sati et al., 2012).
 It appears that bivalves may be unique among the invertebrates examined in terms of the degree of methylation in introns.
-Intronic methylation has been implicated to be involved in gene regulation through the expression of alternative isoforms of genes (e.g. Manukea et al., 2010, Foret et al., 2012).
+Intronic methylation has been implicated to be involved in gene regulation through the expression of alternative isoforms of genes in other species (e.g. Manukea et al., 2010, Foret et al., 2012).
 Variation in methylation patterns between taxa may indicate that additional model invertebrates are needed to study the function of these epigenetic marks.

-There is a positive, linear relationship between gene body methylation and gene expression in some invertebrates, but more frequently the relationship follows a bell shaped curve with moderately expressed genes showing the highest amount of methylation (Zemach et al., 2010).
-The pattern observed in C. gigas is generally consistent with the latter pattern, except that instead of a bell shaped curve, methylation generally plateaus for both the moderately and highly expressed genes.
+This distribution of DNA methylation in the C. gigas genome is consistent with the fractionated or ‘mosaic’ pattern of methylation previously described in invertebrates (Tweedie et al., 1999, Simmen et al 1999).
+In oysters, as in other invertebrates, the methylated fraction tends to consist of gene bodies, while other genomic regions exhibit less methylation (Figure 2).
+Interestingly, transposable elements (TE) show little methylation in oyster gill tissue.
+This is in contrast to vertebrate genomes where TE are heavily methylated and function to suppress their activity (Yoder et al 1997).
+While there is no general consensus regarding the extent of TE methylation across invertebrate taxa, the pattern of sparse TE methylation observed in oysters is similar to what has been described in other invertebrate species (Simmen et al 1999, Feng et al 2010, Zemach et al 2010).

-Although our data shows a positive correlation between gene body methylation and gene expression in adult gill tissue, another study in oysters has shown an exception to this.
-Specifically, Riverie et al (2013) reported an inverse relationship observed between DNA methylation and expression of certain homeobox (hox) genes during embryonic development in C. gigas.
+Intra-genic DNA methylation is positively correlated with gene expression in C. gigas with the moderately and highly expressed genes showing the highest degree of methylation (Figure 3).
+This relationship is similar to what has been reported for other invertebrate species (Zemach et al., 2010).
+Interestingly, Riviere et al (2013) reported a negative relationship between DNA methylation and expression of certain homeobox (hox) genes during embryonic development in C. gigas.
 The authors hypothesized that the apparent suppression of hox expression by DNA methylation may be due to repression by DNA methylation proximal to the transcription start site in these genes.
-Although the results of these two studies may appear contradictory, it is possible that depending on the context of the methylation (i.e. whether gene body or promoter methylation) it may play either a repressive or expressive role.
+Although the results reported here and those of Riviere et al. may appear contradictory, it is possible that depending on the context of the methylation (i.e. whether gene body or promoter methylation) it may play either a repressive or expressive role.
 This is referred to as the DNA methylation paradox (Jones 1999) and is observed in a wide range of taxa.